Chickpea Burger

 Instructions

 • In the bowl of a food processor, combine red onion, parsley, garlic, and oregano until finely minced.
-Add oats, flour, feta, and sun dried tomatoes until mixture starts to come together into a large ball.
+Add oats, feta, flour and sun dried tomatoes until mixture starts to come together into a large ball.
 Finally, add chickpeas and pulse until just combined, being careful not to overmix.

 • Divide the chickpea mixture into 4 equal parts (I pictured 6 but prefer 4).
 Form into patties about ¾ inch thick and arrange on a parchment lined sheet pan.